2001 Ryan by-election: Background

 The Federal Division of Ryan had been in Liberal hands since its creation in 1949, and for most of that time had been reasonably safe for that party.
 However, in 1969, the Labor candidate, John Conn, employing his early version of the later famous 'It's Time' slogan, achieved a record swing in excess of 19% to almost unseat the long-time Liberal incumbent, Nigel Drury.
 Conn achieved a further swing to Labor in 1972, rendering the seat marginal.
 Subsequently, upon Drury's retirement, in the big anti-Labor swing of 1975, Liberal John Moore won Ryan and became a minister in the Fraser and Howard governments.
 When a Cabinet reshuffle saw him lose the Defence portfolio, Moore resigned immediately.
 His retirement came at a very bad time for the government.
 The Coalition had just been defeated in the Western Australia and Queensland state elections, and the public reaction to the GST introduced eight months earlier was still worrying the Liberals.

 The Queensland election saw the re-election of the Labor Government of Peter Beattie.
 Ironically Beattie was Moore's Labor opponent in Ryan at the 1980 federal election in which Moore defeated Beattie.

 Comparisons were drawn with the 1975 by-election in the Tasmanian electorate of Bass: both had resulted from the resignation of a Defence Minister (former Labor Deputy Prime Minister Lance Barnard in 1975).
-Labor's landslide loss in Bass was linked to the defeat of the Whitlam government several months later.
+Labor's landslide loss in Bass was linked to the demise of the Whitlam government more than four months later.

 The Liberals were expected to preselect Hong Kong-born lawyer Michael Johnson as their candidate for the by-election, although Johnson's Chinese heritage led to accusations of branch stacking by signing up ethnic Chinese as members of the Liberal Party.
 Eventually it emerged that Johnson had not properly renounced his British citizenship, and was ineligible to run as an electoral candidate in Australia.